michealcarac/DeepPi/README.md

 Note: If you use ethernet for your Pi, the Pi will lose it's true internet connection and will be local only, this is not the case for over wifi I believe.
 This can be adjusted by using Wifi while you are VNC'd into the Pi with a trick below.
 Note: If your Pi does not autostart VNCServer on boot, try the other way below.

-//

 ### Other option for autostart if other doesnt work.

 Create a VncServer.desktop file in /home/pi/.config/autostart

-you may have to
+you may have to create the autostart directory:
 ```
 $ mkdir autostart
 ```
-Desktop File:
+Desktop File to be created:
 ```
 [Desktop Entry]
 Type=Application